Cameron Worrell: Professional career

-First stint with Bears
+Chicago Bears (first stint)

-Worrell was undrafted in the 2003 NFL Draft, but was signed by the Chicago Bears after a tryout during a post-draft minicamp.
+Worrell was undrafted in the 2003 NFL draft, but was signed by the Chicago Bears after a tryout during a post-draft minicamp.
 He was the only undrafted free agent to make the team out of training camp in 2003.

 During his rookie season, Worrell saw action in 14 games on special teams and in a reserve role at safety.
 He recorded eight special teams tackles on the year and he also recovered an R. W. McQuarters fumble on a punt return.

 Worrell played in 13 games during the 2004 season, amassing 16 tackles, a sack and a forced fumble.
 He missed the final two games of the season after being placed on Injured Reserve with an ankle injury.

 A shoulder injury suffered in Week 3 of the preseason caused Worrell to miss the entire 2005 regular season.

 Worrell had the best statistical year of his career to date in 2006.
 He appeared in all 16 games for the first time in his career and totaled 21 tackles, a sack, a forced fumble and three fumble recoveries.
 He played in a reserve role against the Indianapolis Colts in Super Bowl XLI, but did not accumulate any statistics.

 Miami Dolphins

 As an unrestricted free agent the following offseason, Worrell signed with the Miami Dolphins on March 8, 2007.
 He received a two-year contract from the team worth $2 million and including a $285,000 signing bonus.
 Worrell suffered a torn ACL in Week 13 and was placed on season-ending injured reserve.

-The Dolphins waived Worrell on April 24, 2008 after he failed a physical.
+The Dolphins waived Worrell on April 24, 2008, after he failed a physical.

 New York Jets

 Worrell signed with the New York Jets on June 8, 2008.
 He was assigned No. 45.
+He was placed on injured reserve on August 30 and released on September 3, 2008.

 Chicago Bears (second stint)

-Worrell after being injured for the whole 2008 season was signed on December 26, 2008 when Mike Brown was placed on injured reserve.
+Worrell after being injured for the whole 2008 season was signed on December 26, 2008, when Mike Brown was placed on injured reserve.
 He became a free agent following the season.